KomputeProject/kompute/README.md

 ##### Updating documentation

-To update the documentation will need to:
+To update the documentation you will need to:
 * Run the gendoxygen target in the build system
-* Run the gensphynx target in the buildsystem
+* Run the gensphynx target in the build-system
 * Push to github pages with `make push_docs_to_ghpages`

 ##### Running tests